codeconscious/ccvtac/README.md

 ## Reporting issues

 If you run into any issues, feel free to create an issue on GitHub.
 Please provide as much information as possible (i.e., entered URLs, system information, yt-dlp version, etc.).

+## History

+This application was originally written in C#, but I ported it to F# beginning in late 2025 to try out F#'s object-oriented programming capabilities and to move toward a more functional codebase.